Home > Pre-Existing Conditions & Travel Insurance

-A pre-existing medical condition is any health issue you’ve had before your travel insurance policy starts.
+In travel insurance, a pre-existing medical condition is any health issue you’ve had before your travel insurance policy starts.

 These conditions could range from issues like high cholesterol or blood pressure to more serious ones, such as heart disease, diabetes, or a history of strokes.

-If you have a medical condition, it is considered a pre-existing condition as it existed before you purchased your travel insurance.
+If you have a known medical condition, it is considered a pre-existing condition as it existed before you purchased your travel insurance.

 Some common examples of pre-existing conditions include: